Rebecca O’Regan – Returning to Education and Going Further Than She Ever Thought

 “I was also accepted to do a postgrad in teaching in further ed.
 I’ve deferred that for the time being.

-“If I hadn’t have done the level 8 with Portobello, I’d never have been accepted on the postgrad courses.
+“If I hadn’t done the level 8 with Portobello, I’d never have been accepted on the postgrad courses.
 Another bonus,” she said.

 Rebecca looks back on her time in Portobello very fondly and her message is clear for anyone who is considering studying at the college.